top of page

 ARTICLE - Beyond MIDI: Why Live Musicians Bring Emotions No Plug-In Can.

-In an age where technology offers composers near-limitless possibilities, there’s still one element that remains irreplaceable, the human touch.
+In an age where technology offers composers near-limitless possibilities, there’s still one element that remains irreplaceable: the human touch.

 There is a kind of magic that happens when your music is brought to life by real musicians.
 The experience of hearing a living, breathing orchestra perform your work is unforgettable.
 It’s emotional.
-And it’s something that every composer, whether writing for film, games, or television should experience at least once.
+And it’s something that every composer, whether writing for film, games, or television, should experience at least once.

 After all, music was never meant to live inside a computer.
 It was designed to be played, felt, and shared.